amitsaple/GettingCleaningDataProject/Codebook.md

 ##### The tidy dataset has the following columns, all shown in quotes "":

-"Subject ID"

-This column identifies the subject in the dataset (Values range from 1 to 30)
+"Subject ID" - This column identifies the subject in the dataset (Values range from 1 to 30)

-"Activity ID"

-This column identifies the activity type in the dataset.
+"Activity ID" - This column identifies the activity type in the dataset.
 Numeric (1-6) values correspond to the below activity description.

-1 WALKING

-2 WALKING_UPSTAIRS

-3 WALKING_DOWNSTAIRS

-4 SITTING

-5 STANDING

-6 LAYING
+1 WALKING, 2 WALKING_UPSTAIRS, 3 WALKING_DOWNSTAIRS, 4 SITTING, 5 STANDING, 6 LAYING

 The remaining columns are the averages of the features for a distinct combination of a Subject and his/her activity.